 Whether you choose road or air transportation for your pet, a kennel is essential.
-Keeping your pet in a locked kennel keeps them safe during travel.
+Keeping your pet in a kennel keeps them safe during travel.
 It also allows airline employees or your professional pet transportation service to safely handle and move your pet.
 Finally, if you properly crate-train your pet, it keeps your pet happy and feeling safe inside his or her own den.

 Pet kennels should be large enough that your pet can sit, stand, lie down, and turn around comfortably.
 Sometimes, two cats can share the same kennel, if it is large enough.
 If your pet is pug-nosed, purchase a size up.
 The extra space will help your pet breathe.